pascal754/ulp_double_precision_floating_point/README.md

 - Efficient and reliable methods for rounded-interval arithmetic.
 S. L. Abrams, W. Cho, C.-Y. Hu, T. Maekawa, N. M. Patrikalakis, E. C. Sherbrooke and X. Ye.
 Computer-Aided Design, Vol. 30, No. 8, pp. 657-665, July 1998.

-In the aforementioned paper, the authors presented an algorithm to find ulp for double precision floating numbers and compared execution time with built-in functions and hardware rounding mode calculations.
+In the aforementioned paper, the authors presented algorithms to find ulp for double precision floating-point numbers and compared execution time with built-in functions and hardware rounding mode calculations.

 `union`s are often used for type punning but it is not a recommended practice.

-C.183: Don’t use a union for type punning (https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c183-dont-use-a-union-for-type-punning) cppreference.com (https://en.cppreference.com/w/cpp/language/union#Explanation)
+C.183: Don’t use a union for type punning (https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c183-dont-use-a-union-for-type-punning)

+cppreference.com (https://en.cppreference.com/w/cpp/language/union#Explanation)

 `std::nextafter` and `std::bit_cast` were introduced in `C++11` and `C++20`, respectively.

-A function to find ulp was written using `std::bit_cast` and compared with `std::nextafter` and calculations in other floating rounding modes.
+A function to find ulp was written using `std::bit_cast` and compared with `std::nextafter` and calculations with `std::fesetround`.

 ```cpp
 double get_ulp_bit_cast(double x)